Gesetzgebung, Regulierung und Faktormärkte

 A natural experiment and matched bank/firm data are used to identify the effects of bank guarantees on allocative efficiency.
 We find that with guarantees in place unproductive firms receive larger loans, invest more, and maintain higher rates of sales and wage growth.
 Moreover, firms produce less productively.
 Firms also survive longer in banks’ portfolios and those that enter guaranteed banks’ portfolios are less profitable and productive.
 Finally, we observe fewer economy-wide firm exits and bankruptcy filings in the presence of guarantees.
 Overall, the results are consistent with the idea that guaranteed banks keep unproductive firms in business for too long.

-Banking Deregulation and Household Consumption of Durables
+Banking Deregulation and Consumption of Home Durables

 We exploit the spatial and temporal variation of the staggered introduction of interstate banking deregulation across the U.S. to study the relationship between credit constraints and consumption of durables.
-Using the American Housing Survey from 1981 to 1993, we link the timing of these reforms with evidence of a credit expansion and household responses on many margins.
-We find robust evidence that households are more likely to purchase new appliances and invest in home renovations and modifications after the deregulation.
-These durable goods allowed households to consume less electricity and spend less time in domestic activities after the reforms.
+Using the American Housing Survey from 1981 to 1989, we link the timing of these reforms with evidence of a credit expansion and household responses on many margins.
+We find evidence that low-income households are more likely to purchase new appliances after the deregulation.
+These durable goods allowed households to consume less natural gas and spend less time in domestic activities after the reforms.

 The Adverse Effect of Contingent Convertible Bonds on Bank Stability